NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Storage Converter Object Name

-This field is the name of an ElectricLoadCenter:Storage:Converter object defined elsewhere in the input file that describes the performance of converting convert AC to DC when charging DC storage from grid supply.
+This field is the name of an ElectricLoadCenter:Storage:Converter object defined elsewhere in the input file that describes the performance when converting AC to DC when charging DC storage from grid supply.
 This field is required when using DC storage (buss type DirectCurrentWithInverterDCStorage) with grid supplied charging power (Storage Operation Scheme is set to TrackChargeDischargeSchedules or FacilityDemandLeveling.)
 Although some inverter devices are bidirectional a separate converter object is needed to describe AC to DC performance.

 #### Field: Maximum Storage State of Charge Fraction